pagkly/Zed/Investopedia4/Keiretsu Definition.md

 Mitsubishi is the driving force behind perhaps the largest and best-known Japanese horizontal keiretsu.
 The Bank of Tokyo-Mitsubishi sits at the top of the keiretsu.
 Mitsubishi Motors and Mitsubishi Trust and Banking are also part of the core group, followed by Meiji Mutual Life Insurance Company, which provides [[insurance]](https://www.investopedia.com/terms/i/insurance.asp) to all members.
 Mitsubishi Shoji is the trading company for the Mitsubishi keiretsu.

 Together they aim to help each other distribute goods all over the world.
-They may seek new markets for keiretsu companies, help incorporate keiretsu companies in other nations and sign contracts with other companies around the globe to supply [commodities](https://www.investopedia.com/terms/c/commodity.asp) used for Japanese industry.
+They may seek new markets for keiretsu companies, help incorporate keiretsu companies in other nations and sign contracts with other companies around the globe to [[Supply|supply]] [commodities](https://www.investopedia.com/terms/c/commodity.asp) used for Japanese industry.
 As you might have already noticed, many companies within this keiretsu have "Mitsubishi" as part of their name.

 ## Advantages and Disadvantages of Keiretsu

 Working closely together can bring many benefits.
-Companies in the keiretsu can leverage each other’s expertise to become stronger and better.
+Companies in the keiretsu can [[Leverage|leverage]] each other’s expertise to become stronger and better.

 Forming an alliance also limits the threat of competition and makes it more difficult for its members to be subject to [[takeover]](https://www.investopedia.com/terms/t/takeover.asp) attempts by outsiders.

 However, there are also several drawbacks.
 Critics point out that their large size makes it difficult for keiretsus to adjust quickly to market changes and that limited competition leads to inefficient practices.

 Another potential issue is easy access to capital.
-Close relationships with a bank might encourage a company to embark in risky, debt-fueled strategies that an outside institution would probably never help to finance.
+Close relationships with a bank might encourage a company to embark in risky, [[Debt|debt]]-fueled strategies that an outside institution would probably never help to [[Finance|finance]].